Ferns & Focus

 Maidenhair ferns are non-toxic to cats, dogs, and horses.

-Lighting Place in a spot with bright, indirect light.
-North or east-facing windows are ideal.
-Never expose to direct sunlight, which can scorch the paper-thin leaves.
+Place in bright, indirect light.
+North or east windows are ideal.
+Direct sun scorches the thin leaflets.

 In-Depth Care & Growth